Barbershop: The Next Cut

 The project was announced in March 2014, and Lee was hired to direct the film in February 2015.
-Principal photography began in Atlanta, Georgia in May 2015 with some aerial shots filmed in Chicago, Illinois.
+Principal photography began in Atlanta in May 2015 with some aerial shots filmed in Chicago.

-Barbershop: The Next Cut was released on April 15, 2016 by Warner Bros.
+Barbershop: The Next Cut was released on April 15, 2016, by Warner Bros.
 Pictures.
-It received positive reviews from critics, with praise directed at the performances of the cast, Lee's direction, and the screenplay.
+It received generally positive reviews from critics, with praise directed at the performances of the cast, Lee's direction, and the screenplay.
 It was a moderate box office success, grossing $55 million worldwide on a $20 million production budget.